Traveling from Cancun to Tulum is a popular journey to make. The two destinations are among the most popular tourist areas in Quintana Roo after all.

 There is a distance of 131 kilometers between Cancun and Tulum.
 The journey from one to another should take approximately 1.5 to 2 hours depending on the traffic and the transport method used.

-The most convenient option for you may vary depending on whether you are headed directly from Cancun airport to Tulum as your first stop in Mexico, or whether you are in downtown Cancun.
+The most convenient option for you may vary depending on whether you are headed directly from Cancun airport to Tulum as your first stop in Mexico, or whether you are already in downtown Cancun.
 This guide will present and discuss all the possible transport options for both scenarios.

 How to Get from Cancun to Tulum Mexico